hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

 Then here, we have a new product called the Wooler Houdi, basically the same product design something really new to the market, it's 100% wool but it has this grid inside that makes it really warm but still breathable and it transportes more moisture.
 It's also part of a new wool program that makes it 100% traceable so we know which farm all the wool comes from.
 Has a really nice micron to it so it's 7 1/2 microns which makes it super-super soft, make the skin and if you wear it without anything underneath.
 It's biodegrable, so we think this is something that a lot of customers want to wear, good for nature and it's also super nice to wear.

-Yup.
-Thank you very much, Magnus.

-Thank you very much.

 ---

 <script type="text/javascript">